-Attorney General Meese failed to take precautions to preserve the evidence of administration wrongdoing, some shredded by Lt.
+Attorney General Meese failed to take precautions to preserve Attorney General Meese failed to take precautions to preserve the evidence of administration wrongdoing, some shredded by Lt.
 Col. North.
 You did not direct him and Admiral Poindexter to tell Congress what they know with respect to Iran and Nicaragua.
-You failed in your duty to have them as employes account to you as employer.
+You failed in your duty to have them as employees account to you as employer.
 These steps were required to carry out your promise to reveal the facts to the American people.